 Continuing Education Requirements

-- You'll increase your market value as research by the Institute indicates that Certified Bookkeepers earn more than peers without a nationally recognized accounting or bookkeeping certification.
+- You can increase your market value and charge more.
+Certified bookkeepers tend to receive higher salaries than peers who lack a nationally recognized accounting or bookkeeping certification.

-- You'll increase your importance to company or clients as you'll have the knowledge and expertise to handle accounting, bookkeeping, and tax issues small business owners face.
+- Your importance to the company or clients may increase.
+The knowledge and expertise that come with earning certification will better prepare you to handle accounting, bookkeeping, and tax issues small business owners face.

 Once you've received your certification, you can market yourself as a certified bookkeeper.
 Along with the CB designation, know what sets you apart from others providing bookkeeping services, and make sure you're telling business owners the value of hiring a certified bookkeeper.
 While your services may be an additional expense to small businesses, let them of the benefits of hiring you such as:

 - Giving the responsibility to you lets them tend to their business.
 A small business owner can concentrate on running their business without the burden of balancing the books.

 - It will cut back on costs.
 While you may charge for your services, the monthly fees a small business owner will pay will likely be much lower than if they were to hand you or a tax filer/accountant a stack of paperwork to sort through at the end of the year.
 Plus, if time is money, the owner's time will be better spent earning money doing their business, as opposed to spending time trying to figure out the books.